Svellem/brad-homeassistant-config/README.md

   * Reminder - Full moon
   * System - Notify if disk use gets high
   * System - Notify if new HA version available
+  * System - Notify when critical smart home device goes offline for more than 5 minutes
 * Timelapse - record JPEGs of sunrise/sunset